-- 24. SECTOR AT-SEA MONITORING PROGRAM: The Sector plans on working collaboratively with certified At-Sea Monitoring Provider(s) ("Provider") to ensure that implementation of the at-sea monitoring program adheres to applicable NMFS requirements, as well as any internal needs that the Sector deems necessary.
-Specific details of the Sector's proposed At-Sea Monitoring Program are located in Exhibit J. - 8 - 24.1 In the event the Sectors proposed ASM Program is denied by NMFS the Sector will used the NOAA Fisheries designed ASM program as specified in Exhibit J.
+- 24. SECTOR AT-SEA MONITORING PROGRAM: The Sector plans on working collaboratively with - 4 certified At-Sea Monitoring Provider(s) ("Provider") to ensure that implementation of the at-sea - monitoring program adheres to applicable NMFS requirements, as well as any internal needs that - the Sector deems necessary.
+Specific details of the Sector's proposed At-Sea Monitoring Program - 7 are located in Exhibit J. - 24.1 In the event the Sectors proposed ASM Program is denied by NMFS the Sector will use the NOAA Fisheries designed ASM program as specified in Exhibit J.

-- 25. RESERVED FOR FUTURE USE: - 26.
-OFFLOADING PORTS: The following list represents those ports where sector vessels are authorized to offload.
-Additionally, sector vessels are authorized to land fish to trucks within these same locations.
+- 25. RESERVED FOR FUTURE USE:

+- 26. OFFLOADING PORTS: The following list represents those ports where sector vessels are authorized

+to offload.
+Sector vessels are authorized to land fish to trucks within these same locations.

+- 14

+- 15

+- 16